 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Environmental engineers may progress into managerial roles or become partners in an engineering firm.
-They may also set up their own business and work as self-employed contractors.
+Environmental engineers may progress to set up their own business and work as self-employed contractors, or move into managerial roles or become partners in an engineering firm.

 - overland flow and flooding